 Place the lamb pieces in the casserole dish.

-Add stock.
-Either a carton or water with stock cubes and thicken with cornflower, this should be mixed with a little cold water before adding to stock to stop any lumps forming.
+Pour the stock in the casserole dish.
+If you don't have stock, make your own with water and stock cubes and thicken with cornflower.
+Mix with a little cold water before adding to stock to stop any lumps from forming.